-If you're new to astronomy, you've probably been flipping through magazines like Sky & Telescope and Night Sky and marveling at the pictures of celestial objects.
+If you're new to astronomy, you might have already flipped through magazines like Sky & Telescope marveling at the pictures of celestial objects.
 Surely you want to see these objects in real life.
 But what if you don't have a telescope?

 What if I told you that, within limits, you can find galaxies, star clusters, and nebulae without a telescope?
-Sound too good to be true?
-Well, if you've got an ordinary pair of binoculars lying around, astronomical observing is just a clear night away.
+If you've got an ordinary pair of binoculars lying around, astronomical observing is just a clear night away.

 Beginning stargazers often overlook binoculars, but experienced observers keep them close at hand.
 Compared to a telescope, binoculars actually have certain advantages.
 Granted, they're smaller and give lower magnification.
 But they're lighter, much easier to take outside, use, and put away, and less expensive.
 They also give a much wider view than a telescope does, making celestial objects easier to find.
 They let you use both eyes, providing surer, more natural views.
 Moreover, in binoculars everything is right-side up and presented correctly, not upside down and/or mirror-reversed.